 Which Accessories to Get?

-The most important accessory to start with is a memory card.
+The most important accessory to start with is a memory card for the Sony HX99.
 The camera doesn’t come with a memory card as standard, although some retailers put together bundles that include a memory card thrown in.
 Here are some quick recommendations for good, cost-effective options:

 A battery is included with the camera, but having a spare comes in handy with the relatively short battery life you get out of a tiny camera like this.
 The model number you want is Sony NP-BX1.
 You can get them individually, or pick up third-party versions that include external chargers.

 Images and product information from Amazon PA-API were last updated on 2023-01-22 at 15:30.
 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on Amazon Site at the time of purchase will apply to the purchase of this product.